Bifenthrin vs Permethrin Insecticide

 Bifenthrin is available in both a liquid and a dust form.
 Permethrin is only available as a liquid.
 Permethrin and Bifenthrin can be used on both indoor and outdoor surfaces.
 Bifenthrin is available in both residential and commercial sizes.

-Bifenthrin is most often used to kill insects that live on the outside of your homes, such as mosquitoes and ticks.
-Permethrin is most often used to kill insects inside your home, such as fleas and lice.
+Bifenthrin is most often used to kill insects that live on the outside of your home, such as mosquitoes and ticks.
+Permethrin is often used to kill insects, such as fleas and lice, inside your home.

 Longevity

 Permethrin lasts longer than bifenthrin.
-You can use bifenthrin for less than two months without damaging it.
-But permethrin can be used for up to three months without damage.
-Bifenthrin is more poisonous to insects and can be more harmful to humans if it is not used correctly.
+You can use Bifenthrin for less than two months without damaging it.
+But Permethrin can be used for up to three months without damage.
+Bifenthrin is more poisonous to insects and can harm humans if used incorrectly.

 Which Is Better?